rabbitmq/rabbitmq-website/site/quorum-queues.md

-`at-most-once` remains the default dead-letter-strategy for quorum queues and is useful for scenarios where the dead lettered messages are more of an informational nature and where it does not matter so much if they are lost in transit between queues or when below outlined overflow configuration restriction is not suitable.
+`at-most-once` remains the default dead-letter-strategy for quorum queues and is useful for scenarios where the dead lettered messages are more of an informational nature and where it does not matter so much if they are lost in transit between queues or when the overflow configuration restriction outlined below is not suitable.

 ##### Enabling at-least-once dead-lettering